jaredhanson/kerouac/README.md

 such as [Textile](http://en.wikipedia.org/wiki/Textile_%28markup_language%29)
 and [Jade](http://jade-lang.com/), can be used to suit your preferences.

+A minimal project directory would include `content`, `layouts`, and `public` subdirectories, along with a site.js file:

+project
+├─ content
+|  └─ index.md
+├─ layouts
+|  └─ main.ejs
+├─ public
+└─ site.js

 #### Plugins

 Many websites contain sections, such as a sitemap or blog, which conform to an established set of conventions.
-Kerouac supports plugins, which can be used to bundle up these sections into modules that can be reused accross multiple sites.
+Kerouac supports plugins, which can be used to bundle up these sections into modules that can be reused across multiple sites.

 For example, to generate a sitemap for your site, simply add the [kerouac-sitemap](https://github.com/jaredhanson/kerouac-sitemap)
 plugin: